• Skip to primary navigation

 Installation of Our Floating Wood Shelves

-Since my bathroom shelves weren’t too long, I was able to install them myself but longer shelves would require two people.
+Installation of our bathroom floating shelves was pretty straightforward since the hanging hardware was included with my shelves.
+Since they weren’t very long, I was able to install them myself but longer shelves would require two people.
 I simply drew a level line for the screws that will hold up the steel bracket supporting the shelves,

 Installation of our floating wood shelves starts with drawing a level line